jakutis/ava-vs-jest/issue.m4.md

   * for JSDOM, latest `jsdom` is used there
 * default `max-old-space-size` of Node.js is 512MB.
 * the results are for Linux 4.19.0 kernel on `Intel(R) Core(TM) i7-7820HQ` CPU with `32GB` of RAM
+* degree of parallelism for both ava and jest are set to 4
 * in the benchmarks ava test reporter is normal (names of all tests are printed), while jest is silenced (no test name output)
 * to compile the images below, run `npm start` (it will take time)